Entity Factories and Object Pooling

 Description

-GameObject GetGameObject(uint assetId, string entityType, GameObject prefab)
+GameObject GetGameObject(ksEntity entity, GameObject prefab)

-game object must have a ksEntityComponent and must not be assigned to another non-destroyed entity.
+Gets the game object for an entity.
+The returned game object must have a ksEntityComponent and must not be assigned to another non-destroyed entity.void ReleaseGameObject(ksEntityComponent entity)

-this to implement your own destruction logic.
+on a destroyed entity.
+Override this to implement your own destruction logic.

 Entity Factories are registered on the room with a regex pattern that determines which entity types use the entity factory.